ivan-padilla/chick-check/README.md

-# Chick-Check: Feather Sexing of Chicks via YOLOv10 and UV Imaging
+# Chick-Check: Design and Development of a Feather Sexing Machine for Chicks Using YOLOv10 and UV Optical System

 ## Overview
 This repository contains the dataset and training pipeline used in our research, *Chick-Check: Design and Development of a Feather Sexing Machine for Chicks Using YOLOv10 and UV Optical System*, presented at the **2024 IEEE HNICEM** conference.
 It includes a **cleaned and labeled dataset** of chick images captured under ultraviolet (UV) light, as well as a **Jupyter Notebook** that demonstrates training a YOLOv10 model for feather-based sex classification.